 Samsung even launched a few extra accessories alongside the S8 that you should definitely consider checking out.
 The new Samsung DeX dock lets you use your S8 as a desktop computer, and there’s also a new Gear 360 camera that allows for shooting video in 4K and live streaming to YouTube.
 Of course, there’s also a new Galaxy S8-compatible Gear VR headset, complete with a controller for easier navigation.

-All in all, the Galaxy S8 and S8 Plus are two of the most promising smartphones launching in 2017.
+All in all, the Galaxy S8 and S8 Plus are two of the best smartphones that launched in 2017.

 - Samsung Galaxy S8 and S8 Plus review